-George SAUMAREZ SMITH a director of ADAM Architecture, is renowned for the elegance of his work as one of Britain's foremost classical architects.
+George SAUMAREZ SMITH is one of the leading classical architects of his generation.
+George's work has ranged in scale from new country houses and garden buildings to large housing schemes.
 Much of his inspiration comes from the appreciation and study of historic buildings, combined with a keen interest in the continued use of the techniques of classical design handed down through history.
 George has written several books on architecture and regularly teaches classicism at schools across Europe and North America.
-In 2021, he published Sketchbooks: Collected Measured Drawings and Architectural Sketches, a selection of the drawings that he has made in the last twenty-five years.
+He is also known for producing large scale drawings, a selection of which formed the basis of the exhibition Measure, Draw, Build, held at the RIBA in October 2017.